siriusbeans/nocturnal/README.md

 -After the user's swap limit order is executed, the ERC721 can be exchanged for the traded assets and the associated NOCT rewards
 -The user's ERC721 can also be exchanged for the deposited assets prior to the swap limit order execution (without NOCT rewards)
 -The swap deposit ERC721 is burned after it has been exchanged for the traded or deposited asset

+# new ideas for consideration

+-allocate 50% of generated platform fees to NOCT burners -allocate 50% of generated platform fees to periodic lottery -lottery drawing is held after X amount of value is traded on platform -entire lotto jackpot distributed to single NOCT holder address -incentives are designed to prevent NOCT supply from ballooning out of control due to no cap on total supply

+# current concerns

+-no cap on NOCT total supply
+-NOCT is minted in only 2 possible ways
+- 1) when trade is performed (NOCT rewarded to limit order creator and limit order caller)
+- 2) when oracle is updated (NOCT rewarded to oracle update caller)